Effective results on the size and structure of sumsets

 The hypotheses imply that $|A|\geqslant d+1$.
 If $d=1$ our bound gives $N_{\text{Str}}(A)\leqslant 2w(A)-2\vert A\vert +3$ which is weaker than the bound $N_{\text{Str}}(A)\leqslant w(A)-\vert A\vert +2$ from \cite{GW20}, which suggests that Theorem \ref{thm: structure simplex case} is still some way from being ``best possible''.

-Curran and Goldmakher \cite{CG20} gave a similar (but slightly weaker) bound in the simplex case, showing that \eqref{eq extremal union} holds provided $N\geqslant (d+1)! \vol(H(A)) - 2d - 2$.
-In the statement of their result they replace \eqref{eq extremal union} by the equivalent

-Their (seemingly different) proof proceeds via generating functions but also makes use of `minimally represented elements' .
-Our improvement (see the discussion around Lemma \ref{lem:savingofH} below) comes from refining an additive combinatorial lemma concerning these minimal elements, related to the Davenport constant of the group $\mathbb{Z}^d/\Lambda_{B-B}$.

-Even though the main bounds in Theorems \ref{thm: effectuve Khovanksii simplex case} and \ref{thm: structure simplex case} are the same, we have not been able to find a way to directly deduce one theorem from the other.
+Even though the main bounds in Theorems \ref{thm: effectuve Khovanksii simplex case} and \ref{thm: structure simplex case} are very similar, we have not been able to find a way to directly deduce one theorem from the other.
 Instead, we present separate arguments for each theorem (in Sections \ref{3} and \ref{4} respectively), albeit based on the same fundamental lemmas in Section \ref{2}. \\